How to write an argumentative essay

 An expository essay also aims to be objective, but it doesn’t have to make an original argument.
 Rather, it aims to explain something (e.g., a process or idea) in a clear, concise way.
 Expository essays are often shorter assignments and rely less on research.

-- When do I need to cite sources in an essay?
+- When do I need to cite sources?

 - When do I write an argumentative essay?